Ritu Khullar: Legal career

 After law school, Khullar served as law clerk to the Alberta Court of Appeal and Queen's Bench from 1991 to 1992, after which she worked as an associate at Milner Fennerty and another Edmonton based firm.

-Justice Khullar was an associate and then a partner with Chivers Carpenter Lawyers from 2002 to 2009 and then managing partner from 2009 to 2017.
+Khullar was an associate and then a partner with Chivers Carpenter Lawyers from 2002 to 2009 and then managing partner from 2009 to 2017.
 According to the firm, "her practice was focused on litigation relating to public law issues including labour and employment, privacy, administrative, human rights, and constitutional law."
 She also represented public and private sector unions.

-She has also appeared in front of numerous administrative trials and every level of court in Canada, including the Supreme Court of Canada where she acted as counsel for the intervener for United Nurses of Alberta in Saskatchewan Federation of Labour v.
-Saskatchewan, successfully arguing the right to strike is protected by the Charter under freedom of association.
-She has all acted pro bono at the Supreme Court for the Women's Legal Education and Action Fund in landmark cases Vriend v Alberta and R v Ewanchuk.
+She also appeared in front of numerous administrative trials and every level of court in Canada, including the Supreme Court of Canada where she acted as counsel for the intervener for United Nurses of Alberta in Saskatchewan Federation of Labour v Saskatchewan, successfully arguing the right to strike is protected by the Charter under freedom of association.
+She all acted pro bono at the Supreme Court for the Women's Legal Education and Action Fund in landmark cases Vriend v Alberta and R v Ewanchuk.
 Vriend led to the inclusion of sexual orientation as a protected right under the Alberta Individual Rights Protection Act and Ewanchuk led to the Supreme Court of Canada ruling that the defense of implied consent is not valid in sexual assault cases, emphasizing the necessity of clear and affirmative consent.

 As a lawyer, she was appointed Queen's Counsel in 2014.
 Khullar was appointed to the Court of Queen's Bench of Alberta as a judge in 2017.
 In March 2018, Attorney General of Canada Jody Wilson-Raybould announced Khullar's elevation to the Court of Appeal.

-Khullar has also taught labour, constitutional, and administrative law for fourteen years at the University of Alberta, Faculty of Law, alongside various seminars on privacy and labour arbitration.
+Khullar also taught labour, constitutional, and administrative law for fourteen years at the University of Alberta, Faculty of Law, alongside various seminars on privacy and labour arbitration.